Healthy Eating for ChildrenSkip to the navigation

 - Be a good role model.
 Practice the eating and exercise habits you'd like your children to have.
 Your example is your child's most powerful learning tool.

 - Increase active time.
 Make physical activity a part of your family's daily life.
-Set limits on your child's daily TV and computer time to no more than 2 hours a day.
+Set limits on your child's daily TV and computer time.
 Have your child take breaks from computer, cell phone, and TV use and be active instead.
-It's best for children younger than 2 to not watch TV, watch movies, or play games on a screen.

 - Eat breakfast.
 Having breakfast with your child can help start a lifelong healthy habit.